BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 and doing it that way will continue to work as it has)

-I feel that providing proper help for these 2 options as a main path of installation provides a better onboarding path for new users, as they are familliar with modules, and standalone flakes, but not weird mixes of the two.
+I feel that providing proper help for these 2 options as a main path of installation provides a better onboarding path for new users.

+They are familliar with modules, and standalone flakes, but not weird mixes of the two.
+And I feel like throwing in the weird mix as an option just confuses people.

 I welcome any help in making this happen.